-DraftKings has just announced a full fledged eNASCAR DFS in their contest lineup.
-The first race featured on the newly established DraftKings eNASCAR DFS will be at the Virtual Bristol Motor Speedway in just a bit more then 24 hours.
+DraftKings has just announced a full-fledged eNASCAR DFS in their contest lineup.
+The first race featured on the newly established DraftKings eNASCAR DFS will be at the Virtual Bristol Motor Speedway in just a bit more than 24 hours.

 Draftkings Contest Rules

 Each participant in the eNascar $300K Sim Rig Special will build a 6 racer salaried lineup from a $50,000 salary cap.
 The Player Pool is available on the contest page with information and an assigned salary.